From the Sahara to the Sea

 This evening, dine at a restaurant on the famous Jemma el-Fnaa Square, the heart of Marrakesh, whose market comes to life at dusk with fresh food stalls, musicians, dancers, fortune tellers, magicians and snake charmers.

 Begin the day with a visit to enchanting Majorelle Garden, once owned by Yves Saint Laurent.
 The beautifully landscaped garden is filled with exotic plants set against a backdrop of cobalt blue Moorish architecture.
-Then, visit the Marrakesh Biennale, an extraordinary amalgam of the lively artistic cultures of North Africa, focussing on contemporary art, film and literature in English, French and Arabic (details to be confirmed).
-The remainder of the day is free to further explore the Biennale, or alternatively visit the Marrakesh Museum, housed in the beautifully restored 19th century Dar Menebhi Palace, with an extensive collection of traditional and modern Moroccan art, including pottery, coins, embroidery, ornate inlaid daggers and historical books bound – naturally – in Moroccan leather.
+Follow with a visit to the new Yves Saint Laurent Museum dedicated to the life and work of the couturier.
+The remainder of the day is free, to further explore the city, or alternatively visit the Marrakesh Museum, housed in the beautifully restored 19th century Dar Menebhi Palace, with an extensive collection of traditional and modern Moroccan art, including pottery, coins, embroidery, ornate inlaid daggers and historical books bound – naturally – in Moroccan leather.

 Journey across the spectacular Tizi n’Tichka Pass to the magnificent Aït Benhaddou.
 A striking example of the desert architecture of southern Morocco, this ‘fortified city’, or ksar, lies along the former caravan route between Marrakesh and the Sahara.
 Apart from a handful of families which still live there, the town is largely deserted, and its emptiness, along with its setting in the whispering tranquillity of the desert, gives it a special ambience.